dallenpyrah/ContextualMocker/.roo/rules/rules.md

 ## Before starting a new feature or subtask:

+- Research which tests will need to be updated or added.
 - Update the docs/DESIGN.md with any new features or changes.
 - Update the docs/IMPLEMENTATION_PLAN.md with any new features or changes.
 - Update the pom.xml with any new dependencies or changes.